Achievable logoAchievable logo

 • December 10th - $0.90 per share dividend

 An investor owning 1,000 shares of Target stock throughout 2019 received $3,160 in dividends.
-Investors seeking income can purchase a number of shares in a dividend-paying company and collect those dividends over time.
+Investors seeking income can buy shares of a dividend-paying company and collect dividends over time.

-A company’s Board of Directors (BOD) determines if a dividend will be paid.
-If a dividend is declared by the BOD, the company makes a public announcement, which sounds something like this:
+A company’s Board of Directors (BOD) decides whether a dividend will be paid.
+If the BOD declares a dividend, the company makes a public announcement that typically looks like this:

 On January 14, 2021, Target Corporation announced that its Board of Directors declared a quarterly cash dividend of $0.68 per share of common stock.
 The dividend will be payable on March 10, 2021 to shareholders of record as of February 17, 2021.

-This leads us to the ex-dividend date.
-You will not find it mentioned in dividend announcements, but it is a very important date.
-The ex-dividend date (sometimes referred to as the ex-date) is the first day the stock trades without the dividend.
-Meaning, if you bought the stock on the ex-date, you would not receive the dividend.
+That settlement rule leads to the ex-dividend date.
+You typically won’t see the ex-dividend date listed in the dividend announcement, but it’s a critical date.
+The ex-dividend date (often called the ex-date) is the first day the stock trades without the dividend.
+If you buy the stock on the ex-date, you do not receive the dividend.

 A stock trade must settle on or before the record date for the investor to receive the dividend.
-The record date for Target’s dividend was Wednesday, February 17th.
-If an investor purchases Target stock on Tuesday, February 16th, they receive the dividend because the trade settles by the record date.
-Tuesday would be the trade date and the stock would settle on Wednesday, the first business day after the trade.
+Target’s record date was Wednesday, February 17th.

 To summarize what occurs on the ex-dividend date: